apauly/systemd2mqtt/README.md

 ## Requirements

 I'm currently using this on a raspberry pi with ruby-2.7.
 Other environments with newer or older ruby versions might also work.

+## Security implications

+Even though the controllable services are limit to `ENV['SERVICES']`, please be aware that anybody who can publish messages on the MQTT server is capable of starting/stopping those services.
+I'm currently just using it for some home automation and wouldn't recommend using it on any critical infrastructure!